Flexibility in Attendance

 Federal law requires colleges and universities to consider reasonable modification of attendance policies if needed to accommodate a student’s disability.
 In making this determination, two questions must be answered:

 1. Does the student have a documented disability that directly affects his/her ability to attend class on a regular basis?
-(AAS will make this determination based on a review of documentation from the student’s physician or psychologist).
+(AS will make this determination based on a review of documentation from the student’s physician or psychologist).

 Determining If and How Many Disability‐Related Absences are Reasonable